 |1 thick slice of bread, preferably a whole grain|

 |Shredded romaine lettuce|

-HINTS & TIPS FOR MAKING THE BEST AVOCADO TOAST
+HINTS & TIPS FOR MAKING THE BEST AVOCADO TOAST RECIPE

 - Use a good, sturdy and hearty bread.
 Soft white bread will not give you a proper or a tasty base for your avocado mixture.
 You want a sturdy bread, preferably a whole grain and thick sliced.
 What you are looking for is a bread that will crisp nicely and provide a beautiful contrast to the creaminess of the avocado.
-Whole grain Sour Dough breads are perfect for making Avocado Toast.
+Whole grain Sour Dough breads are perfect for making this Avocado Toast recipe.

 - You want a ripe avocado, but not an overly-ripe avocado.
 You want to use an avocado that will yield slightly to a gentle pressure.
 Avoid using avocados which are mush or stringy inside.
 Hass Avocados are the best variety to use.
 If you see any bruised or brown areas when you cut the avocado open, scoop them out and discard.